AVSystem/developer-zone/docs/Demo_Projects/Edge_Impulse_demo.md

 west build -b thingy91_nrf9160_ns
 ```

 ## Write the firmware to the Thingy:91

 Find the build file in the directory `/build/zephyr`, named: `app_signed.hex`.

+Connect the Thingy:91 to a USB port of your machine.

 Flash the file using the **Programmer** application in **nRF Cloud for Desktop** via **MCUboot**.